 - allowing teams to move forward with modern in a more achievable and gradual way, without having to migrate or upgrade everything over to modern all at once.

 Moving forward with modern!

 If you’re stuck with a legacy intranet based on classic SharePoint, have a sprawling mixed landscape of modern and classic or are holding back on kick-starting modern SharePoint, then a new intranet can really help.
-We’ve delivered both custom and Wizdom intranets that unite modern and classic and end up being loved by the users and the teams that run the intranet!
+We’ve delivered both custom intranet with Sharepoint and Wizdom by LiveTiles intranets that unite modern and classic and end up being loved by the users and the teams that run the intranet!
 If you’d like to discuss any aspect of modern SharePoint and moving on from classic, then get in touch.